-The information is also available in British and Irish Sign Language:
+This information is also available in the following leaflet, and in British and Irish Sign Language:

-- Personal Indepence Payment - Health conditions (British Sign Language)
+- Personal Independence Payment - Health conditions (British Sign Language)

-PIP was introduced in Northern Ireland on 20 June 2016.
-People aged between16 to 64 years are no longer able to make a claim to DLA, instead they should make a claim for PIP.
+If you are aged 16 to 64 you can no longer make a claim to DLA.
+Instead, you should make a claim for PIP.

-Existing DLA claimants aged 16 to 64 years, whose benefit is due to come to an end or who report a change in their care or mobility needs, will be invited to claim PIP.
+If you are an existing DLA claimant aged 16 to 64 years and your benefit is due to come to an end or if you report a change in your care or mobility needs, you will be invited to claim PIP.

-PIP is made up of two parts (components), a Daily Living component and a Mobility component.
+PIP is made up of two components (parts); a Daily Living component and a Mobility component.

 More information on the components and the activities is available in the guide below.